-An appointing authority or the Department of Personnel may grant administrative leave with pay to an employee, if the request is for a reasonable amount of time, is made at least 2 weeks prior unless impractical, and the employee's absence will not cause an undue hardship to operations of the appointing authority or adversely impact the services provided to clients, for:
+An appointing authority or Human Resource Management may grant administrative leave with pay to an employee, if the request is for a reasonable amount of time, is made at least 2 weeks prior unless impractical, and the employee's absence will not cause an undue hardship to operations of the appointing authority or adversely impact the services provided to clients, for:

-- A) Appearance as an aggrieved employee or a witness at a hearing of the Employee-Management Committee; - B) Appearance as an appellant or a witness at a hearing to determine reasonableness of dismissal, demotion or suspension; or - C) Appearance to provide testimony at a meeting of the Personnel Commission.
+- 1. Appearance as an aggrieved employee or a witness at a hearing of the Employee-Management Committee; - 2.
+Appearance as an appellant or a witness at a hearing to determine reasonableness of dismissal, demotion or suspension; or - 3.
+Appearance to provide testimony at a meeting of the Personnel Commission.